near/docs/docs/4.tools/cli-rs.md

 ## Getting Started

-To utilize the commands that involved transactions, sending tokens, deploying contracts ect..
-You'll need to store a full access key to a given account onto your machine.
+To utilize the commands that involved transactions, sending tokens, deploying contracts, etc. You'll need to store a full access key to a given account on your machine.

 Run...